Len Reynolds: Storylines

-During this time Edna confides to Len that she discovered a forged structural report connected to the Kings' River showroom explosion incriminating the King family's role in the incident.
-He persuades her to go through with reporting the evidence to the HSE, but the evidence is insufficient.
+During this time, Edna confides in Len that she discovered a forged structural report connected to the Kings' River showroom explosion, incriminating the King family's role in the incident.
+He persuades her to report the evidence to the HSE, but it is insufficient.
 Len later learns that Tom is blackmailing Edna over the knowledge that her son Peter Birch (Philip Bird), was really her sister Lily Butterfield's (Anne Charleston) child.
 Len punches Tom, who retaliates, and a brawl breaks out until Tom's youngest son Carl (Tom Lister) arrives.
 Len swears revenge on Tom for his treatment of Edna and the cover-up of the explosion.
 Len is further incensed when Tom invites Edna to his wedding to Rosemary Sinclair (Linda Thorson) at home farm.
 Len visits Tom but leaves.
 Tom is later killed after being struck over the head and sent through a window.

 On the day of the Village's 500th birthday pageant, Len comforts Edna after Pearl fails to include her while supervising activities.
 He returns to the church with his friend, Sandy Thomas (Freddie Jones).
-Whilst the celebrations are occurring outside, Len dies in his chair of a heart attack.
+During the celebrations outside, Len dies in his chair of a heart attack.
 He is discovered by Sandy, who brings him a drink and thinks he is asleep.
 He tries to rouse him until finally checking Len's pulse, realizing he has died.
 Sandy, knowing it is too late, tells a shocked Pearl, who is devastated.
-Jo Stiles (Roxanne Pallett), who had become a close friend of Len's through Danny, begs Donna Windsor-Dingle (Verity Rushworth) to keep trying to resuscitate him, but to no avail.
-An ambulance arrives to take Len's body away while Pearl contemplated her loss in private, while Sandy comforts Betty Eagleton (Paula Tilbrook) and Edna.
-As news of Len's death spread around the village, his body is driven away in an ambulance whilst Katherine Jenkins sings him out as she was closing the pageant, although she was unaware of the death that had occurred.
+Jo Stiles (Roxanne Pallett), who had become a close friend of Len's through Danny, begs Donna Windsor-Dingle (Verity Rushworth) to continue trying to resuscitate him, but to no avail.
+An ambulance arrives to take Len's body away while Pearl contemplates her loss in private, while Sandy comforts Betty Eagleton (Paula Tilbrook) and Edna.
+As news of Len's death spreads around the village, his body is driven away in an ambulance while Katherine Jenkins sings him out, closing the pageant, unaware of the death that has occurred.